What Is Capacity Building? How Does It Fit Into Implementation Science?

 Left Side Of The Triangle: Avoiding Chaos With The North Star

 On the left side of the Triangle, there is a connection between the organization and tasks.
-When an organization is unclear about why it exists, what problem it is trying to solve, and what its driving values are, you see that here.
-In real life – in the office – this looks like chaos.
-Team members are unsure what they are supposed to do or why they are supposed to do it.
-People feel pulled in different directions.
+When an organization is unclear about why it exists, what problem it is trying to solve, and what its driving values are, you see challenges here.

 The work of implementation leaders is to build capacity within their organization, which in turn gives space for team members to do their best work, and this brings us back to the North Star.